NCCI Workers Comp Statistic Combined Ratio Smoking

 The best way to think of the inputs that caused such a positive effect originates from a combination of variables.
 As Work Comp is such as delayed-measuring system, the true source of the success may not be attributed to any group of factors for another five to ten years.

 I marked a few more pages in the presentation.
 (You may want to download the PDF from the first link in this article.)
-They were:

 - Slide 20 – Changes in Medical Lost-Time – Claim Severity by Component.
 The utilization number has decreased to an almost no growth figure compared to 20 years ago.